-The Salt Lake Institute of Genealogy (SLIG) is pleased to accept course proposals for the 2021 Institute, scheduled to be held at the Salt Lake City Center Hilton, 10-15 January 2021.
+The Salt Lake Institute of Genealogy (SLIG) is pleased to accept course proposals for the 2025 Institute, scheduled to be held 26-31 January 2025.

-Proposals are encouraged on intermediate, high-intermediate, and advanced genealogical and historical studies and topics, including, but not limited to, the following:
+Proposals for SLIG are encouraged on intermediate, high-intermediate, and advanced genealogical and historical studies and topics, including, but not limited to, the following:

 - North American regions or states